Configuration: How Puppet is configured

 All three of these are equivalent to setting

-false, you use a shorter format instead.
-Specify the option alone to set the setting to
+false, use a shorter format.
+Specifying the option alone sets the setting to

 --noop is equivalent to setting

 noop = false in